walmartlabs/lacinia-pedestal/README.md

 status.
 The :status value is expected to be numeric.

-Typically, you would use this when a field resolver uses an external resource (a database, or another web service) and that resource fails; the field resolver can determine an appropriate HTTP status and include it with an error map.
+Typically, you would make use of this feature when a field resolver utilizes an external resource (such as a database, or another web service) and that resource fails; the field resolver can determine an appropriate HTTP status and include it with an error map.

 The response status is the maximum of any :status value of any error map.

-The :error key is `dissoc`'ed from the error maps in the response.
+The :error key is `dissoc`'ed from any error maps in the response.

 ### GraphiQL